lmammino/loige.co/src/content/posts/2024-12-21_404-newsletter-found/index.md

 past decade.
 It’s not just about front-end and back-end anymore—it’s about mastering UI/UX design, product architecture, databases, and everything else that goes into building amazing web experiences.
 Keeping up with this breadth of knowledge is daunting, to say the least.
-I have experience this firsthand, and it's still something that, even with my current level of seniority, I still struggle with.
+I have experienced this firsthand, and it's still something that, even with my current level of seniority, I still struggle with.